ojnim/cs506-final-project/README.md

 python3 tsnr_plot_box
 ```
 3. Reproduce Result
-* fMRI preprocessing
 ```
-bash code/fMRIprep
 bash code/tsnrdata_to_csv
 ```
+modeling.ipynb

-4. **Test Code and a GitHub workflow that runs the test code**
+**4. Test Code and a GitHub workflow that runs the test code**

-Since the size of original dataset is around 15 GB, most of the preprocessing work was done locally and data for test run was uploaded in data_for_test directory.
+Since the size of original dataset is around 15 GB, the initial stage of preprocessed were completed locally, and 10 subjects out of 77 were sampled for test.
+The sample data is in data_for_test directory.

 ```
 git clone https://github.com/ojnim/cs506-final-project.git
 cd cs506-final-project
 make install
+make preprocess
 make train
 ```